Psychiatrist: Netherlands

+For further reading (contains some obsolete information): Ten Doesschate, R.J.A., & Hodiamont, P.P.G.
+(2007).
+Mental health in the Netherlands.
+International psychiatry: bulletin of the Board of International Affairs of the Royal College of Psychiatrists, 4(2), 39–41.

 Pakistan

 In Pakistan, one must complete basic medical education, an MBBS, then get registered with the Pakistan Medical and Dental Council (PMDC) as a general practitioner after a one-year mandatory internship, house job.
 After registration with PMDC, one has to take the FCPS-I exam.
 After that, they pursue four additional years of training in psychiatry at the College of Physicians and Surgeons Pakistan.
-Training includes rotations in general medicine, neurology, and clinical psychology for three months each, during the first two years.
+Training inclu des rotations in general medicine, neurology, and clinical psychology for three months each, during the first two years.
 There is a mid-exam intermediate module and a final exam after four years.

 Hong Kong

 In the Hong Kong Special Administrative Region (HKSAR), psychiatrists are required to obtain a medical degree, followed by a minimum of six years of specialized training.
 Then, they must achieve fellowship at the Hong Kong College of Psychiatrists and attain the qualification of 'specialist in psychiatry' from the Medical Council.
 Certified psychiatrists are included in the registry.

 The fees charged by specialist psychiatrists vary.
 In private clinics, the cost of a consultation starts from HK$1,500.
 Compared to private clinics, the fees for specialist outpatient services of the Hospital Authority are lower, but the waiting time can be as long as two years.
 For Eligible Persons, the first consultation fee is HK$135, and each subsequent consultation fee is HK$80.
 Additionally, the cost for each type of medication is HK$15.